rohitrayaan/rohitrayaan/README.md

 - 👋 Hi, I’m @rohitrayaan
 - 👀 I’m interested in  Full Stack Web Development
 - 👀 I’m interested in Ethical Hacking
-- 🌱 I’m currently learning MERN, Ethical Hacking
+- 🌱 I’m currently learning Web Development
+-   The Linux Foundation

 <!---
 rohitrayaan/rohitrayaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.